Ibrahim-Hegazi/Car_Clinic_Project_Revamped/README.md

 | 🚪 11 | Backend Integration (FastAPI) | TBD | TBD | 🔄 Planned |
 | 📘 12 | Documentation & Finalization | 2025-07-15 | Ongoing | 🔄 In Progress |

+---

+## 🧾 License
+No license has been selected for this project yet.
+All rights reserved — you may not use, copy, modify, or distribute this code without explicit permission from the author.

+---